ChebbiL/barrier-and-look-back-options/src/README.md

 To build your project, which must include a main function, you can use the following commands.

 ```
-g++ -o myproject myproject.cpp random_normal.cpp european_option.cpp barrier_option.cpp lookback_option.cpp
+g++ -o myproject myproject.cpp random_normal.cpp european_option.cpp
+  barrier_option.cpp lookback_option.cpp
 ./myproject
 ```
 Do not forget to build in the same folder as the one the files are.
-You must always write `andom_normal.cpp european_option.cpp barrier_option.cpp lookback_option.cpp` after the `C++` file of your project.
+You must always write `random_normal.cpp european_option.cpp barrier_option.cpp lookback_option.cpp` after the `C++` file of your project.

 ## Usage